 Usually refers to HiroC.
 Cold & Distant on the outside, but caring & loving on the inside.

-Show producer Uchida.
-He is very tall and is usually the one who films the show with a video camera during recordings.
+Show producer Uchida. #1 Most Important Person in DGS.
+He is very tall and is usually the one who films the show with a video camera during recordings and takes pictures to be uploaded on the website.

-Giant Buddha statue in Ushiku, HiroC’s hometown, at Ibaraki Prefecture.
-It was OnoD’s dream to one day visit and see this Giant Buddha statue because he loves Buddha statues.
+Giant Buddha statue in Ushiku at Ibaraki Prefecture.
+It was OnoD’s dream to one day visit and see this Giant Buddha statue, not realizing that it’s in HiroC’s hometown.
+It’s 120-metres tall and is one of the top three tallest statues in the world.

-A brand of bottled water made famous by DGS during the Duriangelion incident when HiroC shouted “Sono Vittel o ore ni kure!”
-(Give me that Vittel!) after eating the stinky durian fruit.
-This line eventually became one of the show’s famous lines, especially after being featured in the Dear Voice Corner.
+A brand of bottled water.
+HiroC shouted “Sono Vittel o ore ni kure!”
+(Give me that Vittel!) after eating the stinky durian fruit during the infamous Duriangelion episode.
+This line eventually became one of the show’s most famous lines, especially after being featured in the Dear Voice Corner.

 Armpit sweat.
 Associated with OnoD since he sweats a lot, especially in his armpits.